chrisgrieser/nvim-chainsaw/README.md

 ## Add your own log statements
 Custom log statements are added in the `setup()` call.
-The values are formatter lua strings, meaning `%s` is a placeholder that will be dynamically replaced with the actual value.
+The values are formatter lua strings, meaning `%s` is a placeholder that is dynamically replaced with the actual value.
 See [log-statements-data.lua](./lua/chainsaw/log-statements-data.lua) for examples.

-PRs adding log statements for more languages are welcome!
+PRs adding log statements for more languages are welcome.

 ```lua
 require("chainsaw").setup ({